pento/automatic-updater/readme.txt

 You should also be aware that this will only work on WordPress installs that have the appropriate file permissions to update through the web interface - it will not work if you usually FTP updates to your server.

+There are some Actions and Filters provided, check the [Documentation](http://pento.net/projects/automatic-updater-for-wordpress/) for more details.

 == Installation ==

 = The Good Way =